Heating & Cooling Sales and Services

 An air to air heat pump is a machine that employs refrigerant, a compressor, a reversing valve and optimized heat exchangers, to remove heat from the air supply in one location and deliver that heat to another location.
 The reversing valve switches the direction of refrigerant flow through the cycle based on the seasonal heating and cooling needs of the home or business.
 In summer, the heat pump acts as a traditional air conditioner.
 In winter, it removes heat from the outdoors and delivers it inside.
 Because the outdoor coil (condenser) and indoor coil (evaporator) each act as a heat exchanger and must be able to swap functions.
 They are optimized to perform adequately in both modes.
 As such, the efficiency of a heat pump is typically slightly less than two separately-optimized machines.
 Air-to-air heat pumps become less efficient as the surrounding air temperature drops, so they operate most efficiently in milder winter climates – making them a superior choice to electric resistance heaters or furnaces that operate on expensive propane gas.

-Mattex Heating & Cooling recommends Trane heat pumps as a great solution for your home
+Mattex Heating, Cooling and Plumbing recommends Trane heat pumps as a great solution for your home

 comfort system when compared to the very expensive heating choices offered by propane or electric strip heating.
 Each unit is quality built to withstand the rigors of year-round operation,